 4. ✧ Go to a Local Christmas Festival

 There is always something special about giving and receiving a homemade gift (it’s a fun thing to do in any season!).
 It could be a glass frame with pressed wild flowers or pretty smelling soap or infused vodka—the possibilities are endless!
-I’m really loving these flavored salts with these cute Weck Jars.
+I’m really loving these flavored salts with these cute glass jars.

 - 32 DIY Christmas Gifts for an Extra-Special Holiday

-Put your creative hat for this Christmas bucket list idea and make your own holiday ornaments for your own tree or someone elses.
+Put on your creative activity hat for this Christmas bucket list idea and make your own holiday ornaments for your tree or someone elses.
 Most craft stores carry clear bulbs (or you can buy them here) that can be filled with an array of festive things or get even more crafty with these 30 DIY Christmas ornaments.
 If you are not so crafty, StayGlam has got you covered with their easy DIY ornaments.